• Skip to primary navigation

 Instructions

-1. Place the egg whites and sugar into the bowl of a stand mixer or a heatproof bowl.
+1. Combine egg whites and sugar in a heatproof bowl or the bowl of a stand mixer.

-4. Use the frosting immediately to decorate your cupcakes or cakes.
+4. Add vanilla and use immediately to frost cupcakes or cakes.

 Equipment